dogweather/forkful/content/en/typescript/strings/using-regular-expressions.md

   \ tool in programming.
 Programmers use regex for tasks like validating user\u2026"
 lastmod: '2024-03-13T22:44:59.849444-06:00'
 model: unknown
-summary: "Regular expressions, or regex, is a powerful pattern matching and searching\
+summary: Regular expressions, or regex, is a powerful pattern matching and searching tool in programming.
-  \ tool in programming.
-Programmers use regex for tasks like validating user\u2026"
 title: Using regular expressions
 weight: 11
 ---